sanjigthg/SOFE3650U_ProjectPropsal/README.md

 ## Non-Functional Requirements
 Level Difficulties - Every level should be increasingly more difficult, as this is what gives a competetive feel to the game.
 When the user beats a level, the next level they move on to will require more points within a lesser amount of moves.

+Downloadable/purchasable content - The user will be able to purchase or download limited edition content; this will allow for the game content to be updated keeping the user experience fresh and fun.

+Different Themes - As the user progresses through the game, we want to allow for different themes inbetween each level.
+This will allow for the game to keep from becoming old and redundant in the space of user experience.

+Easily Accessable - We wish for our users to be able to play our game anywhere we go.
+With that we will attempt to make the game accessable from computers, laptops, or even smartphones.